-The actinomorphic flowers, each with a subtending bract, are arranged in a panicle of spikes that is shorter in length than the leaves.
+The complete, perfect, actinomorphic flowers, each with a subtending bract, are arranged in a panicle of spikes that is shorter in length than the leaves.
 The bracts are pinkish red turning yellowish and tightly appressed to the peduncle.
 There are 3 green unfused sepals in the calyx.
 There are 3 pinkish purple petals in the corolla.
 There are 6 stamens that are longer than the petals.
 The ovary is superior with 3 locules and numerous seeds.
 The fruit is a capsule.
 Each seed has a tuft of hair to assist in dispersal.

 T. fasciculata grows in clumps and does not die off after flowering.

 Habitat: Tillandsia fasciculata as an epiphyte or lithophyte in Dry Broadleaf Evergreen Formation- Forest/Shrublands (coppice) with a limestone substrate.

 Distribution: Tillandsia fasciculata occurs throughout the southern and northern island groups of the Lucayan Archipelago, southern Florida, the Caribbean region and Central and South America.